rtyler/brokenco.de/_posts/2019-06-23-aids-lifecycle-2019.md

 more busy highways as we plugged on into San Luis Obispo (SLO).
 At one of the stop signs, a local volunteer was rapidly throwing rubber bracelets on anybody's wrist who would stick them out, thanking us for riding and welcoming us to their city.

 "That's SLO Gay"

 Another fundraising lunch awaited us at some college campus, whereby a veggie sausage helped fund local STI testing and treatment services.

 Despite Mama Harley telling me that the grass was full of sticker-burrs, I took my shoes off anyway.
-My butt wasn't hurting, which meant something good or something bad, but I was in a positive mood, so I went with it.
+My butt wasn't hurting, which meant something good or something bad, but I was in a positive mood, so I went with it and dealt with the sticker-burrs in my socks.

-Atop one of the hills we crossed a big chalk line which had "norcal" and "socal" written on opposing sides.
-Five or six women sat and stood with decorations, cow bells, and streamers to welcome us to socal and thank us for riding.
-I later learned from Mike that they had never decorated for ALC before.
+Later on one of the hills we climbed, we rode across a big chalk line which had "norcal" and "socal" written on opposing sides.
+Five or six women stood or sat with decorations, cow bells, and streamers to welcome us to socal, and thank us for riding.
+Mike told me later that they had never decorated for ALC before.
+He stopped to take pictures.

 All along the route people would come out, cheer, and thank us for riding.

 After a couple hundred miles, that sort of thing really does help.